ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 api_*.jsc       - compiled JavaScript files
 ```

-There are number of funcitons we will be using in mJS:
+There are number of functions we will be using in mJS:
 - `load()` takes the name of a Mongoose API and loads it into the file system upon compilation
 - `print()` simplified print statement
 - `DHT` gives us access to the DHT sensor library imported with `load('api_dht.js');`